Year 1: Ancient History and Old Testament

 Connecting with History also emphasizes that each one of us is living in a time and place within history for a reason and a purpose within God's plan for salvation.
 Through thoughtful and open-ended discussion questions, we lead each member of the family to reflect on what God is calling them to be and to do in their own lives.

-The Volume One syllabus includes an introductory week and ten thematic units which are designed to be covered in a school year.
+Volume One includes an introductory week and ten thematic units.

 Unit 1.
 History of the Early World